Raiyuuki/Raiyuuki.github.io/content/Indian/tika_masala.md

 ###### 4th. now that the sauce cooked down and the spices unfolded, add the chicken, mix well and add around 600-900ml of water. let it cook for 10 minutes (add a Tbsp of Garam Masala)

-###### 5th. and finally, sprinkle some sugar in a pinch is enough then add the heavy cream. stir it around until it becomes nice and orange, time to taste!
+###### 5th. and finally, sprinkle some sugar in, a pinch is enough. then add the heavy cream. stir it around until it becomes nice and orange, time to taste!

 {{% notice Tip %}}
 add some salt / chili powder to your linking!